jim3/Multi-Step-Final-Project-FoodTracker/readme.md

 is the first step of the project.
 I will try and update the README as I add more steps to the project but don't hold me to it. 😅 I provided the initial boilerplate code for the project for those that are interested.
 But the rest of the code (the `index.js` file) is written by the students of the course.
 I've opted to _not_ use the `fetch-wrapper.js` for better or worse, mainly because I wanted to see how everything works without it.
+And no rush on this project, it's for learning only.

 **End Result**